 In the early 20th century, archaeologist George Reisner conducted groundbreaking excavations with a team of Egyptian and American archaeologists under the dual Harvard University – Boston Museum of Fine Arts (HU-MFA) archaeological expedition.

-Partnering with Doctor Peter Der Manuelian of Harvard University, the Giza Project team, and artist Rishab Nanda from Ubisoft, we worked to reconstruct the camp that they established on the Giza Plateau.
-We're proud to be launching the full version soon with the Giza Project Harvard Camp digital exhibition.
+Partnering with Prof. Peter Der Manuelian of Harvard University, the Giza Project team, and artist Rishab Nanda from Ubisoft, we worked to reconstruct the camp that they established on the Giza Plateau.
+We’re proud to be launching the full version soon with the Giza Project Harvard Camp digital exhibition.

 We worked closely from historical photographs, records, maps and plans, journal entries, and other ephemera to bring you the most accurate possible rendition of the camp and excavations so that you could follow in the footsteps of an archaeologist on the Giza plateau in the early 20th century.

 Welcome to Harvard Camp.
 This was once the dig house for the Harvard University–Boston Museum of Fine Arts (HU-MFA) Expedition, located west of the famous Giza Pyramids.
 With the vibrant cityscape of modern Cairo in one direction and the sloping desert in the other, one could sit on the Camp’s veranda and admire the looming Giza pyramids just a short walk away.